Workforce Confidence Index → Australia

 The LinkedIn Market Research team surveys its members daily to understand how they’re feeling about their careers, current company, personal finances and more.
 Every two weeks the team aggregates the survey data to analyze the latest in Workforce Confidence trends.
 Consumer confidence measures have historically been a key indicator of the economy.
 LinkedIn is in a unique position to measure how people feel, to understand what challenges they’re facing and help find them solutions.

-2. Their confidence in how their employer will fare over the next six months (better or worse than it is currently doing) and calculate a CIE (Confidence in Employer) outlook score from these opinions.
+2. Their confidence in how their employer will fare over the next six months (better or worse than it is currently doing) to calculate a CIE (Confidence in Employer) outlook score from these opinions.
 The nation’s CIE outlook is the percentage of people who said their employer will be "better off" minus the percentage of people who said it will be "worse off" in the next six months.

 3. Workforce trends like the desire for flexibility, four-day work weeks, mental health benefits and more.